Nursing Homes in District of Columbia

 Median Monthly Cost

-The higher costs in DC reflect the urban setting and the increased demand for comprehensive care services within the city.
+The higher costs in DC are influenced by the urban location, demand for high-quality services, and the comprehensive care provided by skilled staff.

 | Care Type | Monthly Cost | vs. National |